The human alternative to algorithm-driven commerce.

 Manage categories, agents, and vendors

-Monitor order and settlement status
+See order and settlement status across your network

-Keep operations accountable as volume grows
+Keep operations clear as volume grows

 Two permanent account types: vendor and agent.